staujd02/Pi-RFID-Video-Player/README.md

        since usb directories appear as sub-directories in this location.

- - To modifiy the key assignements that control the video engine during runtime, edit the KEY_MAPPING array in videoEngine.pyw.
+ - To modifiy the key assignements that control the video engine during runtime, edit the KEY_MAPPING array in videoEngine.pyw (or videoEngineGPIO.pyw).
 ========================================================================
 ERRORS ? ? ? ?
 --------------